cdl-geneseo/geneseo-dictionary/P/Poke-War.md

 # Poke War

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Poke War

 Created by  Unknown User (ram19) on Nov 20, 2012

 (n.)
 When two people continuously poke each other on facebook as a race to see who can poke back the fastest.Ex.
 I started a poke war with my sister yesterday, and I'm totally winnng.(Miller, N-R, 2012)